KF-Art/ungoogled-chromium-void/README.md

+# Unmaintained!
+This repository is unmaintained in favor of https://github.com/DAINRA/ungoogled-chromium-void.
+Unlike this template, the package is built from the source code and provides a custom XBPS repository.
+You should use it.

 # Ungoogled Chromium Void Linux
 Chromium's ungoogled fork, ported to Void Linux.
 A lightweight approach to removing Google web service dependency that features tweaks to enhance privacy, control, and transparency.